CALGARY — WestJet says it will change its cabin-configuration approach on the limited portion of its fleet where it densified seating.

 “FOUNDED AS AN AIRLINE CENTRED ON GUESTS”

-In an announcement just before noon (ET) today, WestJet said that following a review of operational data and feedback from guests and WestJetters, the airline will return to its prior standard seat pitch for economy cabins on the recently reconfigured aircraft by removing one row of seats.
+As reported this past Friday, WestJet said that following a review of operational data and feedback from guests and WestJetters, the airline will return to its prior standard seat pitch for economy cabins on the recently reconfigured aircraft by removing one row of seats.

 “WestJet tried seat pitches that are popular with many airlines around the globe as they serve to provide affordable airfares,” said Alexis von Hoensbroech, WestJet Group CEO.
 “As an entrepreneurial airline founded on making air travel affordable to Canadians it’s in our DNA to try new products.
 At the same time, it is just as important to react quickly if they don’t meet the needs of our guests.”